moj-analytical-services/user-guidance/source/documentation/github/create-project.md

 - keeping it short and simple
 - making it descriptive and meaningful
 - avoiding abbreviations and acronyms
-- using dashes to separate words
+- using dashes to separate words and not full stops or underscores

 #### Description